Table of Contents

 GIFT: Using summary statistics as input #

-• Zscore_2: Zscore vector of the cis-SNP effect size for all genes in a specific region from GWAS data.
+- Zscore_2: Zscore vector of the cis-SNP effect size for all genes in a specific region from GWAS data.
+The rows represent the z-scores of stacked cis-SNPs for all genes.

 The optional inputs are:

-• tol: The user-defined convergence tolerance of the absolute value of the difference between the nth and (n+1)th log likelihood, with the default value as 1e-4.
+- tol: The user-defined convergence tolerance of the absolute value of the difference between the nth and (n+1)th log likelihood, with the default value as 1e-3.

-• ncores: The number of cores used in analysis, with the default to be 1.
+- ncores: The number of cores used in analysis, with the default to be 1.
 The analysis will be performed with parallel computing once the number of cores is greater than 1.
-Of note, the incorporated function mclapply() depends on another R package “parallel” in Linux.
+If you use the Windows system, foreach() depends on another R package “doParallel” would be used.
+Otherwise, mclapply() depends on another R package “parallel” would be used.

 Step 1: Pre-process the summary statistics with different formats. #